 DATA: One in 10 Hispanic/Latinx Coloradans (10.2 percent) are uninsured.
-This is a notable drop from nearly 27.6 percent in 2009 but remains significantly higher than the uninsured rate of any other racial or ethnic group in the state, due to a complex set of historic and socioeconomic factors and, in some cases, immigration rules
+This is a steep drop from 27.6 percent in 2009 but remains significantly higher than the uninsured rate of most other racial or ethnic groups in the state, due to a complex set of historic and socioeconomic factors and, in some cases, immigration policy and practice.